cpthackray/global_pfca_simulation_espi/README.md

 # Software requirements

-This model is incorporated into GEOS-Chem 12.2.0 and has the same software requirements.
+This model is incorporated into the Tropchem simulation of GEOS-Chem 12.2.0 and has the same software requirements.